Lew Kowarski

-Lew Kowarski (10 February 1907, Saint Petersburg – 30 July 1979, Geneva) was a naturalized French physicist.
+Lew Kowarski (10 February 1907 – 30 July 1979) was a Russian-French physicist.
 He was a lesser-known but important contributor to nuclear science.
+He participated in the British Tube Alloys on early nuclear weapon research.
+After the war he worked at CERN.

 Early life

-Lew Kowarski was born in Saint Petersburg to Nicholas Kowarski, a businessman and the Ukrainian singer Olga Vlassenko.
+Lew Kowarski was born in 1907 in Saint Petersburg to Nicholas Kowarski, a businessman and the Ukrainian singer Olga Vlassenko.
 Following the Bolshevik Revolution, when Lew was 12 years old, his family fled west under adventurous circumstances and settled in Vilnius (then in Poland).
 During his youth, Lew was a talented musician and considered a music career; however, his fingers grew too large for the keyboard.

 Education

-He received a Chemical Engineering degree from the University of Lyon and an Sc.B. and Ph.D. from the University of Paris where he carried out research on neutron counting.
+He received a Chemical Engineering degree from the University of Lyon and an Sc.B. and Ph.D. from the University of Paris.
+His thesis on crystal growth was carried out in Jean Perrin's team, where he met Francis Perrin, Marie Curie and Irène Joliot-Curie.